 Pour into your mushroom and onion mixture.
 Simmer until thick.

 Nestle the chops on top.
-Cover reduce heat to low and simmer until pork reaches 145 degrees.
+Reduce heat to low and simmer uncovered until pork reaches 145 degrees.

 Tips for the best Skillet Pork Chops and Mushroom Gravy!

 - We like to use half chicken stock and half beef stock for the gravy.
 It brings out the intense mushroom flavor.
 But if chicken stock is all ya have, no worries.
 You will still love it!